AmirabbasTaheri/hubble-HeroHeader/README.md

 # hubble-HeroHeader
-My first project. its a banner (hero header).
+A CSS project, it's a banner (hero header).
+This is a responsive page designed for various screens; including small mobiles, tablets, and desktops.